Vegetarian Baked Ziti with Cauliflower

 - Preheat the oven to 450°F / 232°C. Rub a 9×13 baking dish with oil or spray it with nonstick cooking spray.

-- Stir 3 cups sauce and 1/2 cup parmesan cheese into pasta and cauliflower.
+- Stir 3 cups of sauce, the cream cheese, and 1/2 cup of parmesan into the pasta and cauliflower.

-- Pour 3/4 cup sauce into the bottom of the prepared baking dish.
-Top with half of the the mozzarella.
-Add the pasta and cauliflower over top.
+- Spread 1/2 cup of sauce out into the bottom of the baking dish.
+Top with half of the shredded mozzarella and then all of the pasta and cauliflower.

 Notes